tristantheguy/ai_assistant/README.md

 - Keyboard and mouse activity.
 - Optional file modifications using `watchdog`.

+Snapshots are written to `activity_log.jsonl` in the repository root.

 If the window information libraries are unavailable, the monitor falls back to `"Unknown Window"`.

 Legacy test utilities like `test_script.py` and the separate `key_logger.py` have been removed.